ElectroSheepH21/ElectroSheepH21/README.md

 - Javascript

 ### What am I doing?
-- 🔭 I’m currently working on on an embedded system project
+- 🔭 I’m currently working on an embedded system project
 - 🌱 I’m currently learning embedded java
 - 👯 I’m looking to collaborate on embedded libraries
 - 🤔 I’m looking for help with web dev